 You can choose the bit depth of imported files in SONAR, and you can also import files at their current bit depth.
-If a file uses 32 bits, importing it at 32 bits makes sense because you can choose to do your audio processing in SONAR at 32 bits, to preserve the precision of any audio processing that was done to the files.
-You don't have to choose 32 bits as an import option though, because SONAR will import files at whatever their current bit depth is if you choose the Original option in the Import Bit Depth field.
+You can import files at bit depths as high as 64.
 Because SONAR can play projects that contain files of different bit depths, you don't have to convert 16-bit files to 24 bits to play them with other 24-bit files, saving significant storage space.